PRX/Porter/README.md

 `Callbacks` is an array of endpoints to which callback messages about the job execution will be sent.
 Each endpoint object has a `Type` (supported types are `AWS/SNS`, `AWS/SQS`, `AWS/S3`, `AWS/EventBridge`, and `HTTP`).
 Different modes will have additional required properties.

-`HTTP` callbacks using methods like `POST` or `PUT` require a `Content-Type`.
+`HTTP` callbacks require a 'URL' property.
+When using methods like `POST` or `PUT`, they also require a `Content-Type`.
 Possible values are `application/json` and `application/x-www-form-urlencoded`.
+When using HTTP `GET`, the entire callback message is sent as a URL query parameter value.
+The `QueryParameterName` property is required and determines the name of the query parameter used to send the message.
+Other query parameters on the callback URL are preserved, but the chosen parameter is replaced if it exists.
+There is no guarantee that callback messages will fit within the normal limits of a URL's length, therefore `GET` callbacks are not recommended.
 The endpoint should respond with an HTTP `200` to acknowledge receipt of the callback.

 `AWS/SNS` callbacks must include a `Topic` ARN, and `AWS/SQS` callbacks must include a `Queue` in the form of a URL.
 An `AWS/EventBridge` callback can optionally include an `EventBusName`; if excluded the callback will be sent to the default event bus.